pryv/dev-site/source/customer-resources/system-streams.md

     * optional, default false

 ## Modification

+Unicity and index properties won't work properly if added after the launch of the platform.
+As the values recorded previously will not be synchronized in the register database.

 Preferably these values should be modified with care, because fields like isUnique or isIndexed are not be updated after settings a update.
 They will be set for new user accounts, or through [event updates](/reference/#update-events) for existing ones.
 If you remove system streams that have events, these events will become unreachable.